 To reduce exposure possibilities, the natural landscape should have setbacks or paths for the human visitor to walk on without brushing against vegetation.
 The best prevention against Lyme disease is a careful check of body and clothes after being in an area likely to have ticks.
 More details on Lyme disease are available from your county extension office or health department.

 "Natural landscapes are breeding grounds for mosquitoes."

 Mosquitoes need standing water to breed.
 Even the fastest-maturing breeds require standing water for at least 10 consecutive days.
-A turf lawn, with its shallow root system, is more likely unable to soak up all the water from a heavy rain and to have long-standing puddles, than a natural landscape with its deeper-rooted native plants.
+A turf lawn, with its shallow root system, is more likely to be unable to soak up all the water from a heavy rain and have long-standing puddles than a natural landscape with its deeper-rooted native plants.
 Natural landscapes tend to be planned to take full advantage of native plants whose water requirements match the local rainfall and soils.
 Natural landscapes also improve habitat for mosquito predators, like birds.

 Owners of ornamental ponds in either traditional or natural landscapes can take steps to control mosquitoes.
-They can keep mosquito-eating fish, float Bt "dunks" (floating, slow-release Bacillis thuringiensis bacteria, which kill only mosquito larva and not beneficial and harmless aquatic life), or use pumps and waterfalls to keep the water moving.
+They can keep mosquito-eating fish, float Bt "dunks" (floating, slow-release Bacillis thuringiensis bacteria, which kill only mosquito larvae and not beneficial and harmless aquatic life), or use pumps and waterfalls to keep the water moving.